arsanchez/properties_manager/README.md

     `DB_USERNAME=[your_username]`

     `DB_PASSWORD=[your_pass]`

 **Running the application**

-1. 'cd' into the application forlder and run the command `php artisan:serve`
+1. 'cd' into the application forlder and run the command `php artisan serve`

 **Syncing the properties from the api**